 5.7 Change of Personal details

-If there is a change to of your contact details during the course, you must advise ICAN Learn immediately by completing the Personal Information Amendment form and email it to administration@icanlearn.edu.au.
+If there is a change to of your contact details during the course, you must update your VASTO profile immediately.

 Incorrect contact details will prevent ICAN Learn from sending your qualification or education records to you.